Cold Aston: Landmarks

 The Church of St Andrew is the Church of England parish church.
 It is a largely Norman building, though its walls incorporate Saxon stonework and the original church on this site may have been built in around AD 904.
-A leading modern authority refers approvingly to the "very good" west tower of three stages and other Perpendicular elements of the church, commenting, "All is evidently the work of the best Cotswold masons, and is the fifteenth-century aggrandizement of a Norman church".
+In the 1970s a leading authority commented that "all is evidently the work of the best Cotswold masons, and is the fifteenth-century aggrandisement of a Norman church".
 Much of the present church was restored in 1875.

 The village pub, The Plough, is a 17th-century Grade II listed building.
-It is the only pub between the three villages of Cold Aston, Turkdean and Notgrove in May 2013 re-opened after an extensive refurbishment.
-It now also offers accommodation.
-The pub's landlord claims that it is residence to a ghost named Old Harry.
+It is the only pub between the three villages of Cold Aston, Turkdean and Notgrove.
+In May 2013 it re-opened after an extensive refurbishment and now offers accommodation.
+The pub's landlord claims that it has a ghost named Old Harry.

 Education

-The village has one primary school, Cold Aston Church of England Primary School, a voluntary controlled school for children from the age of 4–11.
+Cold Aston Church of England Primary School is a voluntary controlled school for children from the age of 4–11.
 In 2019, the school had 87 pupils.
+Gloucestershire Archives hold school records going back to 1879.